andreaswittmann/project-bot/HARMONIZED_SCHEDULER_IMPLEMENTATION.md

 The scheduler manager and dashboard trigger buttons have been successfully harmonized using a CLI command sequence system.
 This implementation provides:

 - **Unified execution**: Same workflows run whether triggered from dashboard or scheduler
 - **CLI command sequences**: Flexible, configurable multi-step workflows
 - **Comprehensive validation**: Commands, providers, schedules, and parameters are validated
 - **Extensive examples**: Complete library of workflow configurations
-- **Backward compatibility**: Existing schedules continue to work

 ## Key Features Implemented